Jerry49Taylor/yoyo-python-test/README.md

 #Yoyo Python API Test

 ##The Setup
-You are building a simple Python/Django-based loyalty programme for a retail shop.
+You are building the API for a simple Python/Django-based loyalty programme for a retail shop.

 - the shop sells two products: a widget and a gizmo
 - for each widget you buy, you earn one loyalty stamp